garysweaver/irie/README.md

   * Filtering via [AREL][arel_predications], nil/null values, unique, only, include, and more.
   * Ignoring non-mass-assignable attributes and associations in incoming JSON for creates/updates.
   * Paging results via count, skip (start index), and take (limit).
-  * Removing need for "wrapped" JSON, so you don't have to post/put to the plural/singular model name request parameter.
   * Removing need for _attributes suffix to update associations.
   * Returning one or more associations and/or custom methods in JSON.
   * Session authentication with controller and action restriction.